Phlee17/phlee17/README.md

 ### Hi there 👋

-🌱 I've left some examples of demonstrations from previous jobs.
+🌱 I've left some examples of NLP demos and visualizations from previous jobs.
 Some of the code is not commented and could use some work, but I beleive it demonstrates my ability to communicate ideas through visuals and toy corpora

 <!--